smaclell/smaclell.github.io/_drafts/slicing-pull-requests.md

 to separate the release and deployment of new features while ensuring they are only available once you are fully confident.

-<strong><span id="slice-top-to-bottom">10.</span> Top To Bottom</strong>
+<strong><span id="slice-top-to-bottom">10.</span> Top to Bottom</strong>

 Take a full slice from top to bottom for a simple change.
 This pull request will help your reviewers by showing them all the layers affected.
-Even better if the change adjust one small part of the functionality on the way to the overall feature.
-You can also continue adding more and more of the feature around the initial wedge.
+Doing a top to bottom change can be hard without getting too big.
+It will work better if you can keep it a small wedge within the code that you gradually expand.
+If you can make the first pull request smaller or only affect part of the functionality it may be easier to get started and/or review the code.

 <strong><span id="slice-different">11.</span> Different Repos, Different Reviews</strong>